cloudposse/docs/content/introduction/introduction.md

 1. Multi-region, globally available application environments with disaster recovery capabilities.
 1. Foundational AWS-focused security practices that make complex compliance audits a breeze.
 1. Microservice architectures that are ready for massive scale running on Docker and Kubernetes.
+1. Reusable service catalogs and components to promote reuse across an organization and accelerate adoption

 # What are the alternatives?